 The portfolio manager pursuits an "Environmental, Social and Corporate Governance (ESG) concept" by investing exclusively in DWS ESG funds.

-The sub-fund's assets are predominantly invested in securities from issuers that comply with defined minimum standards in respect to environmental, social and corporate governance characteristics.
+At least 51% of the sub-fund's net assets are invested in assets that comply with DWS standards in respect to environmental and social characteristics as well as good governance practices as detailed below.